top of page

 At all levels and price points, it is essential to consider different factors in the artist’s practice and career to help ascertain what the trajectory of the work’s value will look like in the future.
 This is especially pertinent for collecting emerging artists, whose prices have less verification in the market at large.

 Consider the quality of their work and the level of skill required to work in their medium.
-Is their technique highly unique, or need years of training few artists have?
+Is their technique highly unique, or need years of training that few artists have?
 Does the material itself have any inherent value?
 What is the condition – this is objective, rather than subjective, and can make or break the value the work will later achieve.
-It’s also important to consider whether the work you are buying is typical of the artist, and therefore perhaps more recognisable or with comparable pieces sold before; if it’s atypical, this could be a benefit (more rare, and therefore sought after) or a disadvantage (less significant in the artist’s oeuvre, or a less-skilled part of their practice).
+It’s also important to consider whether the work you are buying is typical of the artist, and therefore perhaps more recognisable or with comparable pieces sold before; if it’s atypical, this could be a benefit (rarer, and therefore sought after) or a disadvantage (less significant in the artist’s oeuvre, or a less-skilled part of their practice).
 It’s also important to research the artist’s career.
 What is their training?
 Have they won awards or residencies?
 Has their work been shown at exhibits, collected by institutions or high-profile individuals?
 What kind of attention have they received – from prominent critics, academics or the wider media?
 Consider also what the demand is like for the artist, and trends in similar pieces that have sold on the secondary market.
 All of these considerations are important, and need to be assessed on an individual basis; it’s not always the case that more publicity, representation or exhibitions mean that the artist is a financially profitable investment, but it can be a good indicator.

 close up hand shot tracing over a detailed artwork commissioned by artelier with colours of blues and golds

 Investing in emerging artists can be the most suitable price-point for the majority of investors, and yield a higher profit margin over time.
 They also produce some of the most exciting work, innovating techniques, creating fresh ideas, and giving the collector pieces that are unusual and rarer.
 Emerging artists can be some of the most rewarding to invest in, as collectors can feel like they are supporting new work and shaping the development of contemporary art, as well as having the opportunity to see the artist’s career and the value of their work grow with time.
 Buying work from emerging artists also opens up greater opportunities for commissioning new work, as they are typically more accessible, open and affordable for bespoke commissions.
 As such, Artelier are specialists in finding and collaborating with talented emerging artists.
-More about what the criteria that we look for can be found here.
+More about the criteria that we look for can be found here.

 If you have a relatively lower budget, investing in artworks by established or blue-chip artists is still possible through prints and multiples.
-Prints and multiples are a growing market – they are limited editions produced by the artist themselves, and are available at lower prices than more traditional paintings or sculptures.
+Prints and multiples are a growing market – they are limited editions produced by the artist themselves and are available at lower prices than more traditional paintings or sculptures.
 They are typically numbered, sometimes with a low quantity overall – such as 100 – making them desirable to own.
 They can also be more appropriate for collectors in terms of practical considerations; artists such as Jeff Koons sometimes produce smaller editioned versions of larger-scale pieces, which are more affordable, easy to install, and can be accommodated to more spaces than monumental installations.
-Prints and multiples can therefore be ideal if your budget is limited but you still want to invest in high quality artwork that will appreciate over time.
-Bear in mind that with prints and multiples, as with any fast-growing market, there is still the risk of making a bad often ill-informed investment.
-A common mistake that new collectors make is not understanding the difference between limited and open-ended editions.
+Prints and multiples can therefore be ideal if your budget is limited but you still want to invest in high-quality artwork that will appreciate over time.
+Bear in mind that with prints and multiples, as with any fast-growing market, there is still the risk of making a bad, often ill-informed, investment.
+This is because a common mistake that new collectors make is not understanding the difference between limited and open-ended editions.
 A limited edition holds far more value because the quantity of artworks is finite, and so all works from that edition will eventually be sold on the secondary market at a higher price point.
 Open-ended editions can be sold indefinitely and hold far less value and should be avoided when it comes to investment-grade art.

 Choosing artworks for your collection should be an engaging process, led by personal interests.
-Developing and nurturing your taste, honing your eye to quality work, and becoming more knowledgeable in the breadth of artistic practices is part of the unique joy of investing in art, as well as a way to become more astute in the market.
+Developing and nurturing your taste, honing your eye for quality work, and becoming more knowledgeable in the breadth of artistic practices is part of the unique joy of investing in art, as well as a way to become more astute in the market.
 Going to galleries, art fairs and artist studios develops these skills, whether you are beginning your journey in collecting, or already have an extensive collection.
 Our curators can organise tours of galleries and art fairs, tailored to your artistic interests.
-This service not only helps educate on cutting-edge artists, but also on the mechanics of the art market.
+This service not only helps educate on cutting-edge artists but also on the mechanics of the art market.
 As we are not a gallery ourselves, this process is entirely led by the client's personal tastes.

 backshot image of person looking at a curved wall artwork in a panoramic dark blue style